Venezuela Sends Planes To Fetch Irregular Migrants In US - UrduPoint

 Caracas broke off ties with Washington in January 2019 after Trump recognized then-opposition leader Juan Guaido as "interim president" following 2018 elections widely rejected as neither free nor fair.

-Despite the international pressue, Maduro maintained -- and tightened -- his hold on power.
+Despite the international pressure, Maduro maintained -- and tightened -- his hold on power.

 The succeeding administration of former president Joe Biden later relaxed sanctions on Venezuelan oil as part of a deal for American prisoners and a promise to hold free elections.